Mohammed Salim (politician): Political career

-He joined Maulana Azad College to study philosophy.
-During his college days, he became a part of the contemporary student's movement in West Bengal and became an active member of the Students' Federation of India.
-He was elected general secretary of the students' union of his college immediately after re-imposition of democracy post the Indian Emergency.
+He joined the Maulana Azad College in Kolkata to study philosophy.
+During his college days, he became a part of the contemporary students' movement in West Bengal and became an active member of the Students' Federation of India.
+He was elected general secretary of the students' union of his college immediately after the revival of democracy post the Indian Emergency.
 He has stated that the Emergency was the most influential event in his life, which made him opt for politics.

-After passing out from Maulana Azad College, he enrolled in Jadavpur University to obtain his master's degree in philosophy.
+After graduating from Maulana Azad College, he enrolled in Jadavpur University to obtain his master's degree in philosophy.
 During his days of student activism in Jadavpur, he met up with his future colleagues at CPI(M) Nilotpal Basu and Manab Mukherjee.
-He served as the President of Kolkata district committee of Democratic Youth Federation of India (D.Y.F.I.) during 1983-1989.
+He served as the President of Kolkata district committee of the Democratic Youth Federation of India (D.Y.F.I.) during 1983-1989.

-He also served as the general secretary of DYFI from 1991 to 2001.
+He also served as the General Secretary of the DYFI from 1991 to 2001.
 He was elected to the Rajya Sabha from West Bengal in 1990 and served two terms till 2001.

 In the West Bengal assembly elections held in 2001, he was elected from the Entally.
 He served as the Minister for Technical Education and Training, Youth Welfare, Minority Development and Welfare, Self Employment till 2004.